rejetto/hfs/dev-plugins.md

   Special values "light" and "dark" to declare the theme is (for example) dark and forces HFS to use dark-theme as a base.
 - `preview: string | string[]` one or more URLs to images you want to show before your plugin is downloaded.
 (JSON syntax)
 - `depend: { repo: string, version: number }[]` declare what other plugins this depends on.
 (JSON syntax)
+- `beforePlugin: string` control the order this plugin is executed relative to another
+- `afterPlugin: string` control the order this plugin is executed relative to another
 - `repo: string | object` pointer to a GitHub repo where this plugin is hosted.
 (JSON syntax)
     - the string form is for GitHub repos.
 Example: "rejetto/file-icons"
     - the object form will point to other custom repo.
 Object properties: